lxsmnsyc/swr-store/packages/swr-store/README.md

 ### Retries

-SWR stores may retry failing requests. `options.retryCount` defines the max retry count while `options.retryInterval` defines the timeout until the next retry.
-By default, SWR stores retry indefinitely in a `5000ms` interval.
+SWR stores implements the exponential backoff algorithm for retry intervals whenever a request fails.
+By default, SWR stores retry indefinitely until the request resolves successfully at a maximum interval of `5000ms`.
+Limit can be defined through `options.maxRetryCount` and the interval can be overriden with `options.maxRetryInterval`.

 ## License